TheSilvered/nest/docs/c_api/c_api-nodes.md

 **Description:**

-Changes the type of a node destroying the previous contents but keeping the position.
+Change the type of a node destroying the previous contents but keeping the position.

 !!!note